-- 3.1 The 2003 Act requires that the Council carries out its various licensing functions so as to promote the following four licensing objectives: - (a) the prevention of crime and disorder, - (b) public safety, - (c) the prevention of public nuisance, and - (d) the protection of children from harm. - 3.2 Nothing in this 'Statement of Policy' will: - (a) undermine the right of any individual to apply under the terms of the 2003 Act for a variety of permissions and to have any such application considered on its own merits; - (b) override the right of any person to make representations on an application. - 3.3 Every application will be dealt with impartially and on its individual merits.
-The Borough Council will not refuse to grant or vary an application unless it has received a representation from a responsible authority, such as the police or an environmental health officer, or an interested party, such as a local resident or local business, which is a relevant representation. - 3.4 Licensing is about regulating licensable activities on licensed premises and any conditions that are attached to premises licences or club premises certificates will be focused on matters which are within the control of the individual licensee or club, i.e. the premises and its vicinity.
+3.1 The 2003 Act requires that the Council carries out its various licensing functions so as to promote the following four licensing objectives:

+- (a) the prevention of crime and disorder, - (b) public safety, - (c) the prevention of public nuisance, and - (d) the protection of children from harm. - 3.2 Nothing in this 'Statement of Policy' will: - (a) undermine the right of any individual to apply under the terms of the 2003 Act for a variety of permissions and to have any such application considered on its own merits; - (b) override the right of any person to make representations on an application. - 3.3 Every application will be dealt with impartially and on its individual merits.
+The Borough Council will not refuse to grant or vary an application unless it has received a representation from a responsible authority, such as the police or an environmental health officer, or other person, such as a local resident or local business, which is a relevant representation. - 3.4 Licensing is about regulating licensable activities on licensed premises and any conditions that are attached to premises licences or club premises certificates will be focused on matters which are within the control of the individual licensee or club, i.e. the premises and its vicinity. - 3.5 Whether or not incidents can be regarded as being "in the vicinity" of licensed premises is a question of fact and will depend on the particular circumstances of the case.
+In cases of dispute, the question will ultimately be decided by the courts.
+The Borough Council, in addressing this matter, will primarily focus on the direct impact of the activities taking place at the licensed premises on members of the public living, working or engaged in normal activity in the area concerned. - 3.6 Licensing law is not the primary mechanism for the general control of nuisance and anti-social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
+Nonetheless, it is a key aspect of such control and licensing law will always be part of a holistic approach to the management of the evening and night-time economy throughout the borough.